acheong08/go-away/README.md

+Fork of [WeebDataHoarder/go-away](https://github.com/WeebDataHoarder/go-away) for personal use.
+Fixes some issues with Firefox.

 ### <a id=why></a>

 # go-away

 Self-hosted abuse detection and rule enforcement against low-effort mass AI scraping and bots.
 Uses conventional non-nuclear options.